 This article delves into how three big businesses are utilizing social media.
 Learn about their strategies, and how they use digital channels to provide the most value for consumers.

 Digital Marketing Examples from McDonalds, Uber, and Airbnb

 It comes down to a simple principle: Businesses that keep up with the times survive.
 Those that do not stay current exit the consumer’s social conversation, and therefore, inevitably die.
-These digital marketing examples show how social media and digital marketing engagement is, in defining your business’s place in the industry.
+These digital marketing examples show how crucial social media and digital marketing engagement is in defining your business’s place in the industry.

 When it comes to marketing prowess, you can’t beat Mcdonalds.
 Mcdonald’s marketing strategy is built around the changing needs of its customers.
 For example, during the recession of the mid-2000’s, Mcdonalds was among the few companies in the United States to, not only survive, but thrive.